LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 LinguaLift is a language learning program that offers French, Hebrew, Japanese, Russian, and Spanish courses for beginner and intermediate students.
 Its courses can improve your reading, writing, and listening skills.
 It currently does not offer speaking exercises.
 The format of the courses is similar to a traditional textbook, but the tone of the explanations is more engaging, humorous, and fun.
 LinguaLift also compiles lists of external resources to enhance your language learning.

 LinguaLift offers a free ebook called Language Learning Secrets as well as a free trial lesson from its language courses.
 A subscription to LinguaLift is not free, though.
 The monthly price for LinguaLift courses ranges from $12.99 to $19.99 depending on the length of the subscription you purchase.
-Subscriptions lengths are one month, three months, six months, and twelve months.
+Subscription lengths are one month, three months, six months, and twelve months.

 LinguaLift costs between $12.99 and $19.99 per month depending on the subscription you choose.
 The total costs for each subscription length are: $19.99 for one month, $50.97 for three months, $89.94 for six months, and $155.88 for twelve months.
-LinguaLift also offers a 30 day money back guarantee if you aren’t happy with the product.
+LinguaLift also offers a 30-day money-back guarantee if you aren’t happy with the product.

 About This LinguaLift Review